amartyamukherjee/PPO-PackCooling/README.md

 Implementation of the rendering feature in the PackCooling environment is in environments/PackCoolingGraph.py

-To train HJBPPO on the environment, set the prob_optimal_control parameter to 0.5 To train HJB value iteration on the environment, set the prob_optimal_control paper to 1.0 To train PPO on the environment, set the prob_optimal_control paper to 0.0
+To train HJBPPO on the environment, set the prob_optimal_control parameter in HJBPPO.HJBPPO to 0.5 To train HJB value iteration on the environment, set the prob_optimal_control paper in HJBPPO.HJBPPO to 1.0

 ## References